milesj/packemon/README.md

 Packemon has been designed to build and prepare packages for distribution, and as such, supports workspaces (monorepos) or single packages (solorepos).
 By default, only packages configured for Packemon will be built.
 This allows specific packages to be completely ignored if need be.

+But before we jump to configurations, we must abide a few requirements.

+- Each package must contain a root `package.json` (duh).
+- Each package must have a source folder named `src`.
+Builds will output relative to this.

 To configure a package, add a `packemon` block to their `package.json`, with any of the following optional options.
 We suggest defining a platform at minimum.